mwmlln/tails-on-trails/README.md

   As a workaround solution, notice for required field is added under the page title and required fields are marked with red * .

   ‘Create a Post’ page was updated the same way to keep the consistency of the site.
+  However this approach also removed the error message when user entered the tittle that was already used.
+After some research and trying few different ways, I have realized that rendering was missing in else statement when the validation is_valid was failed.
+By rendering the form in else condition this issue was resolved.

 ### Known error present: